Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Experiments and Results

-To stress-test this finding, we trained a multi-task learning model designed to encourage the simultaneous encoding of all factors.
-This model was trained to predict the fetal plane and all metadata factors concurrently, thereby explicitly maximizing the metadata information content within the shared embedding space, as shown in table \tableref{tab:fetal_dataset_multitask_test_metrics}.
-Upon performing the same weight space correlation analysis on this model, the correlation between the plane and scanner weight vectors remained low.
-This further reinforces the initial conclusion: even when the model is explicitly forced to encode metadata information into the embeddings, the weight vectors for the primary task (plane classification) remain largely decoupled from the weight vectors of the irrelevant factors (scanner classification).
+To stress-test this finding, we trained a \emph{multi-task learning} model designed to encourage the simultaneous encoding of all factors.
+This model extends ResNet50 with auxiliary output heads, which was trained to predict the fetal plane and all metadata factors concurrently, thereby explicitly maximizing the metadata information content within the shared embedding space, as shown in \tableref{tab:fetal_dataset_multitask_test_metrics}.
+Upon performing the same analysis on this model, the correlation between the plane and scanner weight vectors remained low.
+This further reinforces the initial conclusion: even when the model is explicitly forced to encode metadata information into the embeddings, the weight vectors for the primary plane classification task remain largely decoupled from the weight vectors of the irrelevant scanner factors.